hindu-comm/mail_stream_advaita-l/2013/09/Ishwaroham_and_Ishwa/05__shrImallalitAlAlitaH.md

 > Narasimha etc.

-​Utterly ignoring facts of birth of rAma and kR^iShNa just to prove your stance correct.
+Utterly ignoring facts of birth of rAma and kR^iShNa just to prove your stance correct.
-​